 Figure 4 shows that the strongest convergence relationship is between port management and business actors and between port management and field officers.
 The relationship of port management with field officers is coordinative whereas with business actors is mutual need.
 Port management is concerned to improve service excellence through the provision of shopping and dining facilities, while business actors need to run and improve their business.
 The relationship between the ticketing agent and the field officer and port management is moderate as most ticket agencies have off-ports branches so they are not significantly affected by the policies applicable within the port.
 The relationship between field officers and business actors is complementary.
-The relationship between passengers and all other actors shows weak convergences, since they are target with objectives, are shown in figure 5.
-Figure 5 shows that the relationship between port management and passengers shows very strong divergences, since they are not directly connected.
-Port management, ticket agents, field officers, and business actors have a weak divergence, because basically the four actors are connected.
-Passengers have a strong divergence with business actors and field officers because during the waiting, they will be in constant contact so that it is possible that there is a crossing of interests between them.
-Meanwhile, passenger relations with ticket agents show moderate divergences as they relate only once during each trip, when purchasing a ticket.
+The relationship between passengers and all other actors shows weak convergences, since they are target variables or end users that depend on all the existing stakeholders.
+The divergence relationships among stakeholders in the three divergences, which have incorporated collaboration with objectives, are shown in figure 5.